Shawn Christy Calls Himself to the Stand

 He showed the jury a picture from when he was captured and arrested in Ohio last September after a three-month manhunt.
 He says the sneakers he was wearing and the wallet he was carrying that day were not returned to him.

-Christy also admitted to breaking into the home of his uncle in Luzerne County and the home in Kentucky of Sarah Palin’s former son-in-law, but he denied stealing guns from his uncle.
+Christy also admitted to breaking into the home of his uncle in Luzerne County and the home in Kentucky of Sarah Palin's former son-in-law, but only to note that it struck him as odd that guns were lying around both of those homes.

-When prosecutors cross-examined Christy, he eventually refused to answer their questions, invoking his right under the Fifth Amendment.
-That prompted the judge to order Christy’s testimony stricken from the record, meaning the jury cannot consider it during deliberations.
+When the prosecution cross-examined Christy, he denied stealing guns from his uncle.

+He also denied posting the threat to kill the president, claiming his Facebook page was hacked.

 charliewaffles27